 Automating multichannel outreach

-Now that you have leads results of your designated target audiences, you can import them using the Lead imports features from Sales Navigator to LGM.
+Now that you have the lead results of your designated target audiences, you can import them using the Lead imports features from Sales Navigator to LGM.

 It’s up to you now!